imahamdan/ctt_docs/Writerside/topics/Converged-Vmin-Search.md

 * On-Boarding & Configuration files manager
 * How Freedy implemented DTS ?
 Ahmad to check
 * Apply Mask is TestMethod -->> CVminSearch: ApplyMask()
-* Change REcovery to Yield Recovery
+* Change Recovery to Yield Recovery
 * SwitchAdjustemnt:
   * unit failed flow1->flow2 --> a calculation for startV (DF/DV) (StartVoltage need to be lower since hte Freq)
   * need to "lower" the Flow at previous corners as well and
   * today there is a limit that we cannot referecnce

-# YBD
+# YBS
 1. supply VBUMP info
 2. supply prediction Test2Spec
 3. supply start voltage & end volrage
 4. PerSku

-# Checkers
+# Checkers for SMART-TP
-1. VBUMP Checker to validate the VBUMP is well defined (ALEX)
+1. VBUMP Checker to validate the VBUMP is well defined at instance & plist (ALEX)
-2. PATMOD SetPoints conventions checker --> to validate all setpoints follow the future agreed convention -- AR Kochav
+2. PATMOD SetPoints conventions checker --> to validate all endpoints follow the future agreed convention -- AR Kochav

 # Prime Tickets
 1. StepSize Control